Residence Room Fees for 2013-14

 You will receive your residence building and room assignment in an e-mail in late-June.
 In mid-July you will see a charge for residence and meal plan (if a meal plan is mandatory) on your Fee Calculator which you can access through the Brock portal

 .
 As soon as you see the charge(s) you can make a payment into your student account.
-The minimum amount due (payment 2 of 3) will be indicated and payment is due by mid to late August (exact date will be posted when known).
+The minimum amount due (payment 2 of 3) will be indicated and payment is due by August 23.
 In late-September the $600 charge on your Financial History will be reversed, leaving your $600 deposit payment as a credit towards the remaining outstanding residence fees.
 The final payment (payment 3 of 3) will be due no later than November 15.
 Anyone with an outstanding balance on November 15 will incur service charges.
 If you are not offered a bed in residence, the $600 will remain as a credit on your account.

 Winter Break Fee